Axl Smith: After the verdict

-Smith moved to abroad shortly after his convition.
+Smith moved abroad shortly after his conviction.
 Tabloid newspapers in Finland reported him having moved to London and working there under a new name Cas Smith.
-Smith's 36.5 m² studio apartment in Etu-Töölö, Helsinki, was foreclosed in May 2017 to cover damages and legal costs of the victims.
+Smith's 36.5 m2 studio apartment in Etu-Töölö, Helsinki, was foreclosed in May 2017 to cover damages and legal costs of the victims.
 Attempts have been made to collect unpaid compensations from Smith through foreclosure unsuccessfully as it does not extend Finnish persons living abroad.
 Smith's company Jook Joint Oy, a record company involved in music industry, was removed from the trade register in April 2020, because he had not submitted the company's accounting documents of two and a half years despite prompts.

 Iltalehti reported on 22 February 2023 in an article that not all of the victims had been compensated fully as he is declared indigent in Finland and owning still 35,466.92 euros in the recovery proceedings.
 Despite this he had earned 416,500 Swedish Krona, or around €37,200, in 2021 and continues being active in social media and creative circles.
-As of January 2022, Smith has lived in Stockholm, Sweden under a new name.
+As of January 2022, Smith has lived in Stockholm, Sweden under a new name Cas Malek-Smith.